openthread/openthread/examples/platforms/nrf52840/README.md

 ### nRF52840 dongle support (PCA10059)

-You can build the libraries with support for USB bootloader with automatic USB DFU trigger support in PCA10059.
+You can build the libraries with support for the USB bootloader with USB DFU trigger support in PCA10059.
 As this dongle uses the native USB support, you must enable it as well.

-To build the libraries, run make with the following parameter:
+To build the libraries, run make with the following parameters:

 ```
 $ make -f examples/Makefile-nrf52840 USB=1 BOOTLOADER=1